When we are working on a project in a Local Environment, we may commit such mistakes

 }

-2. Try accessing non-existing attributes
+2. Try accessing non-existent attributes

 Laravel also will not throw an exception when you try to get an attribute that does not exist in the `select`

-statement and to tell Laravel to start throwing an exception you should write just a single line of code with the previous one:
+statement, and to tell Laravel to start throwing an exception, you should write just a single line of code with the previous one:

 use Illuminate\Database\Eloquent\Model;